 You are advised to plan a structured programme of continuing professional development to help you achieve your objectives.
 Involvement in 'learning sets' and networks of other candidates working towards the same or similar modules is encouraged; this could be initiated by the candidates themselves via RVC Learn.
-The RCVS considers that candidates will need advisers/mentors to support them through the programme.
+The RCVS considers that you will need advisers/mentors to support you through the programme.
 You are free to choose your own advisers/mentors and the RCVS guidelines strongly advise you to seek advice from your mentor regarding 'seeing practice' with specialist surgeons.

-For a designated Certificate in Advanced Veterinary Practice (General Small Animal Surgery) you must complete this module, the C-SAS.1 Core module, a third surgery module, a fourth 10 credit module of your choice and an RCVS synoptic assessment.
+For a designated Certificate in Advanced Veterinary Practice (General Small Animal Surgery) you must complete this module, two surgery modules, a fourth 10 credit module of your choice and an RCVS synoptic assessment.